lzy3me/hlab-pre-assessment/backend/3-multilingual-api/README.md

 The database design consisting with `product`, `content`, `translation` and `language` tables

 `product` table are main data store that will store data that link with key from `content` table.
-Which have a `originContentText` and `originLanguageId` for each product.
+Which have a `contentText` and `languageId` for each product.
 And then we have a `translation` table which store translation data for each language in `language` table link with `languageId`.

 From this design.
 It can have more than just 2 languages and more flexible if you want to add another language into system.